JoshuaKGoldberg/eslint-plugin-package-json/.github/DEVELOPMENT.md

 ### Build the Site for Production

-To create a production build for testing, you can run a combination of "build" and "preview" commands.
+To create a production build for testing, you can run a combination of the "build" and "preview" commands.
 This will create a production build of the site, and serve the statically generated assets locally on the dev server.
 This, importantly, is _not_ running in "watch" mode, and won't react to changes to the source files.